 Just like other small towns, the heart of Matanzas is the Parque de la Libertad where people gather around and unwind.
 On the sides of the park, you’ll see a movie theater, casino, hotel, museum, restaurant and town hall.
 It is also evident the cleanliness of the area and how the well maintained the center is, which makes the park inviting.
 Of course, you will not miss the beautiful sight of vintage cars honking around as you enjoy your down time by the park.

 On a tourist standpoint, the reason I can think of why this town is often missed by tourists is possibly by the lack of apparent tourist attractions, however, the towns remarkable, poetic, and historical background compensate for that.
 Walking around in this town, you can really feel and see what is like really to be living in Cuba and the difference between the highly maintained and staged tourist districts.
 Matanzas may not be the cup of tea for many tourists, but, it is a best contender for someone who wish to break the daily routine of an all-inclusive vacation and have a peek to the daily life of an average Cuban.
 I enjoyed my visit to Matanzas, as I learned a little more about Cuba.

-Make sure to subscribe to my mailing list to get and read my latest adventure straight from you inbox.
-Follow me in Facebook or in Instagram to know the newest scoop from The Mixed Culture.
-Feel free to email me should you have any questions or comment below.
+If you enjoyed the bits of information on Matanzas, Cuba and wants to read more from The Mixed Culture, make sure to subscribe to my mailing list to get my latest blog straight from your inbox.
+Or, follow me on Facebook or Instagram for the latest scoop from The Mixed Culture.
+Feel free to email me for any questions or comment below.

 Con mucho amor,